-- 9. The HTA's remit does not extend to Scotland, and therefore the HTA's Codes of Practice do not apply to establishments in Scotland. - A separate piece of legislation, the Human Tissue (Scotland) Act 2006 (HT (Scotland) Act), applies to Scotland.
-The HTA's remit in Scotland is described in a letter titled Human Tissue (Scotland) Act 2006: A guide to its implications for NHS Scotland, which the Scottish Health Department letter issued on 20 July 20063. - 11.
-The HTA assesses applications for living organ donation and donation of bone marrow and PBSCs on behalf of Scottish Ministers who delegated this responsibility to the HTA.
+- 9. The HTA's remit does not extend to Scotland, and therefore the HTA's Codes of Practice do not apply to establishments in Scotland. - 10.
+The Human Tissue (Scotland) Act 2006 (HT (Scotland) Act) and the Human Tissue (Authorisation) (Scotland) Act 2019 apply in Scotland. - 11.
+The HTA assesses applications for living organ donation and donation of regenerative tissue on behalf of Scottish Ministers who delegated this responsibility to the HTA.
 The law in Scotland is significantly different from that in the rest of the UK, so this code does not apply in Scotland.
-Guidance for practitioners in Scotland is available here.